jyutzler/Bridge-Systems/Defensive/Overcall/jeff-donna.md

 In general an overcall shows 5+ cards but it may show a strong 4 (AKJx) at the one level.

-Versus an opening preempt, an overcall is natural.

 Jump overcalls are preemptive, showing the same value as an opening bid at the same level: